Configuring Hardware

-Select the device models in the sections listed below.
+Select device models from the sections listed below.
 Their names will appear in the list with a label in square brackets, for example, [USB] TrueConf.

-The standard version of TrueConf Group supports dual monitor output via HDMI and DisplayPort connections.
-To configure them, go to Settings → Devices → Monitor.
+The standard version of TrueConf Group supports simultaneous output to two monitors via HDMI and DisplayPort connections.
+To configure them, go to the Settings → Devices → Monitor section.

-If both monitors are connected, select the display where the main menu of the terminal should be shown from the dropdown list Monitor 1 (Primary).
+If both monitors are connected, select the display from the dropdown list Monitor 1 (Primary) where the terminal's main menu should appear.

-If necessary, you can adjust the resolution of the primary and secondary monitors (in the Monitor 2 section) using the appropriate options.
-To select the monitor operating mode (graphic resolution and frame rate), use the HDMI resolution option.
-This setting can help resolve potential compatibility issues when connecting two monitors with different resolutions.
-In modes up to UltraHD, background animation on the main screen and background blur in modal windows function in the main menu.
+If necessary, you can change the resolution of the primary and secondary monitors (in section Monitor 2) using the appropriate options.
+To select the monitor's operating mode (graphics resolution and frame rate), use option HDMI resolution.
+This setting will help resolve potential compatibility issues when connecting two monitors with different resolutions.
+In modes up to UltraHD, the main menu supports background animation on the main screen and background blur when displaying modal windows.

 In the Content dropdown list, select what should be displayed on the additional monitor:

-• Auto – displays a presentation in the active conference, or your own video if no presentation is available;
+• Auto – display a presentation in an active conference, or your own video if the presentation is not available;

-• Local video – the image from the main terminal camera or a screensaver if the camera is turned off;
+• Local video - an image from the main terminal camera or a screensaver if the camera is turned off;

-Additionally, using the Detect video outputs feature, you can display the names of the video outputs connected to the terminal on the attached displays, such as HDMI-1 and HDMI-2, indicating the primary and secondary monitors, respectively.
+Additionally, using the Detect video outputs function, you can display the names of the video outputs to which monitors are connected on the displays connected to the terminal, such as HDMI-1 and HDMI-2, indicating the primary and secondary monitors respectively.

-The Monitor test option allows you to calibrate the colors of connected screens using a special image.
+Section Monitor test allows you to calibrate the colors of connected screens using a special image.
 The calibration image is displayed only on the primary monitor.

-Go to Settings → Devices → Camera to configure the PTZ camera or other video capture sources:
+Go to the Settings → Devices → Camera section and configure the PTZ camera settings or other video capture sources:

 1. Select the desired device from the Primary camera list, which may include: